Eng0AI/denuvo-slides-template/slides.md

   - Reads many fingerprint values at thousands of places
   - Values are likely used to encrypt game data
   - Token contains information to decrypt the data again
-  - If CPU info doesn't match token, game crashes
+  - If PC doesn't match token, game crashes

 ---